Video Game Review: Dragon’s Crown Pro

 As for the bones, these are the remains of dead adventurers, and upon returning to the central hub you can either resurrect them so that they can join your party moving forward or bury them permanently in the hopes of recouping an item or two.

 Experience will earn you a skill point for each level you gain.
-These are then used to purchase new and enhanced abilities from two card decks: one is class-specific, which is where you’ll get new attacks and skills, and the other is general upgrades like increased health.
+These are then used to purchase new and enhanced abilities from two card decks: one is class-specific, which is where you’ll get new attacks and skills, and the other consists of general upgrades like increased health.

 Although constant progression fosters a sense of satisfaction, the game can definitely feel repetitive after a while.
 Enemies are constantly scaling up to present a sustained challenge, and that means you’ll often need to farm for experience and items before completing primary missions.
 Plus, even with a second path and various hidden rooms you’ll be seeing the same areas and enemies a lot.